manzurahmed/gatsby/section-10-section-20.md

 Now, I stopped the dev server from Terminal and rerun.
 At the time of traspiling my project, I see something like the picture below.

-I am going to use **fileAbsolutePath** to extract "slag" for each of my blog posts.
+I am going to use **fileAbsolutePath** to extract "slug" for each of my blog posts.

 ![File Absolute Path](https://github.com/manzurahmed/gatsby/blob/master/fileAbsolutePath.jpg)